-Residents learn to perform a complete admission history and physical exam, select and interpret appropriate diagnostic tests, develop an assessment, including differential diagnosis, based on information gathered from the history, physical examination and laboratory tests and present patients to the attending.
-This rotation provides the resident with an excellent opportunity to learn to manage, diagnose and treat (or refer for treatment) general medicine cases.
-The rotation includes a daily 1 hour conference where residents and fellows from the School of Medicine (who also rotate through this service) get to discuss cases seen that day with attending physicians.
+Residents learn to perform complete admission histories and physical examinations; select and interpret appropriate diagnostic tests; develop assessments, including differential diagnosis, based on information gathered from the history, physical exam and laboratory tests; and present patients to the attending.
+This rotation provides an excellent opportunity to learn to manage, diagnose and treat (or refer for treatment) general medicine cases.
+The rotation includes a daily one-hour conference where residents and fellows from the School of Medicine (who also rotate through this service) discuss cases seen that day with attending physicians.

 Site: Diabetes Outpatient Clinic, UCSF Medical Center

 Residents shadow the attending physician during consultations.
-Residents are expected to collect patient history and to present it to the attending.
-This rotation provides the opportunity to observe a physician manage diabetes, but also diagnose and treat (or refer for treatment) various diabetes-associated diseases (e.g., disorders of the kidney, heart, thyroid, pancreas, and neuropathy).
+Residents are expected to collect patient histories and to present them to the attending.
+This rotation provides the opportunity to observe a physician manage diabetes, and to diagnose and treat (or refer for treatment) various diabetes-associated diseases (e.g., disorders of the kidney, heart, thyroid, pancreas and neuropathy).
 They also learn to monitor laboratory values relevant to the management of diabetes.
-Residents perform oral soft tissue examination on patients visiting the diabetes clinic, and treat patients who are found to have oral candidiasis.
+Residents perform oral soft tissue examination on patients visiting the diabetes clinic and treat patients who are found to have oral candidiasis.

-Site(s): Liver Disease and Viral Hepatitis Outpatient Clinic, UCSF Medical Center; Liver Transplant Outpatient Clinic, UCSF Medical Center
+Sites: Liver Disease and Viral Hepatitis Outpatient Clinic and Liver Transplant Outpatient Clinic, UCSF Medical Center

-Faculty: Dr. Norah Terrault (Liver disease and viral hepatitis); Dr. Philip Rosenthal (Liver transplant)
+Faculty: Norah Terrault, MD (liver disease and viral hepatitis); Philip Rosenthal, MD (liver transplant)

 - Liver Disease: This clinic offers diagnosis and treatment of all forms of liver disease and evaluation of patients with severe liver diseases for whom liver transplantation is being considered, as well as consultation on patients with complex hepatic problems.
-Residents shadow Dr. Norah Terrault during her Tuesday morning clinic.
-Specialized procedures available include TIPS shunt placement for management of ascites or variceal bleeding and genetic liver disease (hemochromatosis, porphyria, Wilson Disease, and others).
+Residents shadow Dr. Terrault during her Tuesday morning clinic.
+Specialized procedures include TIPS shunt placement for management of ascites or variceal bleeding, and genetic liver disease (hemochromatosis, porphyria, Wilson disease and others).

 - Viral Liver Disease: This clinic specializes in the diagnosis and management of patients with chronic viral hepatitis.
-Residents shadow Dr. Norah Terrault whose Monday clinic focuses mainly on hepatitis C patients.
-They learn how to interpret laboratory values of patients with chronic hepatitis C. They also learn about the criteria used to determine eligibility for hepatitis C therapy (mainly with pegylated interferon), and about the responses to, and side-effects of, therapy.
+Residents shadow Dr. Terrault, whose Monday clinic focuses mainly on hepatitis C patients.
+Residents learn how to interpret laboratory values of patients with chronic hepatitis C. They also learn about the criteria used to determine eligibility for hepatitis C therapy (mainly with pegylated interferon), and about the responses to, and side effects of, therapy.

-- The Liver Transplantation Program at UCSF is one of the most active in the country, both in terms of volume and clinical research.
-Programs exist for both adult and pediatric liver transplantation.
-The pediatric program is headed by Dr. Philip Rosenthal (Pediatric Medical Director).
-Survival statistics for the Liver Transplantation Program are among the very best in the United States.
-The program also has performed pioneering research in a number of different areas, including post-transplant viral hepatitis, the use of new immunosuppressive agents, transplantation for fulminant hepatic failure, and the use of live donors for liver transplantation.
-Residents rotate through the pediatric liver transplant outpatient unit where they shadow Dr. Rosenthal and get to learn about the main causes for liver failure in children, medical management of pediatric liver transplant recipients, and the potential effects of immunosuppressive therapy on the oral cavity.
+- The Liver Transplantation Program at UCSF, one of the most active in the country in terms of both volume and clinical research, is headed by Dr. Rosenthal, pediatric medical director.
+Programs exist for both adult and pediatric liver transplantation, and survival statistics are among the very best in the United States.
+The program also has performed pioneering research in a number of different areas, including post-transplant viral hepatitis, the use of new immunosuppressive agents, transplantation for fulminant hepatic failure and the use of live donors for liver transplantation.
+Residents rotate through the pediatric liver transplant outpatient unit, where they shadow Dr. Rosenthal and learn about the main causes of liver failure in children, medical management of pediatric liver transplant recipients and the potential effects of immunosuppressive therapy on the oral cavity.

-Site(s): Inpatient Kidney Transplant Unit, UCSF Medical Center; Outpatient Kidney Transplant Unit, UCSF Medical Center
+Sites: Inpatient Kidney Transplant Unit and Outpatient Kidney Transplant Unit, UCSF Medical Center